Treebate Terms and Conditions

 Eligibility requirements

-• All residents of Western Australia who are 18 years of age or older, and who purchase and plant a native tree on their private property are entitled to a rebate of up to $150.
+• All residents of Western Australia who are 18 years of age or older, and who purchase and plant up to five (5) native trees on their private property are entitled to a rebate of up to a maximum of $150 in each Program Year.

-• Only one rebate claim can be submitted per Western Australian resident over the age of 18.
+• One rebate claim can be submitted per Western Australian resident over the age of 18 in each Program Year.

 • Rebates are only available for purchases of native trees made at a commercial nursery or retailer located in Western Australia.

-• A rebate can only be claimed after a native tree has been purchased and planted, from 9.00am Monday 28 July 2025 and until 10,000 rebates have been claimed.
+• A rebate can only be claimed after the native trees have been purchased and planted.

 • For the purposes of the Program, a native tree is defined as being indigenous to Australia, having a canopy over three meters in height at maturity and one that is not identified as a weed or declared pest under the Biosecurity and Agriculture Management Act 2007.